Nunavut Homeschool High School Diploma and Transcript: What's Actually Possible

 Key practical considerations for Nunavut students:

 Internet requirements: Vista courses vary in bandwidth demands.
 Courses that rely heavily on video content are more challenging in communities with data-capped Northwestel connections.
-Courses with primarily PDF-based delivery work better.
+Lower-bandwidth course options may work better.
 Before enrolling, check the course delivery format for your specific courses.

 Cost: Vista charges per course.
 Costs vary by grade level and course.
-The $1,000 annual reimbursement available to registered Nunavut home educators covers "distance learning fees," which means Vista course fees are eligible for reimbursement.
+Registered Nunavut home educators may seek reimbursement of up to $1,000 per academic year for approved distance-learning fees; confirm the specific course and expense with the DEA before relying on reimbursement.
 Plan your course enrollment in relation to your reimbursement budget.

 Free Download